What Is An Endowment Plan? Different Types & Their Uses

 At a Glance

 - What is an Endowment Plan?
-A life insurance policy offering financial protection and savings.
+Understand how this life insurance policy combines savings with financial protection.

 What is Endowment Life Insurance?